AbhinabaNath/skills-courses-website/README.md

-# skills-courses-website
+# Skills Courses Website

-My first frontend project using HTML and CSS
+A responsive frontend website built using HTML and CSS.

+## 🚀 Features
+- Clean and modern UI
+- Responsive layout using Flexbox
+- Course cards and feature sections
+- Footer with social media links

+## 🛠️ Technologies Used
+- HTML5
+- CSS3

+## 🌐 Live Demo
+Coming soon...